SLJRR2017/cmpe255-spring19-lab1/README.md

 # cmpe255-spring19-lab1
-This repo contains class assignment of CMPE255 class to work on Data virtualization
+This repo contains class assignment of CMPE255 to work on Data virtualization